 In the beginning, it can be hard to make friends, especially locals ones.
 People are more reserved here than in Rome or southern Italy.
 To make friends, you’ll need to make some effort.

-Also, the house we rented had lots of issues and things to fix, and the beginning of the Tuscan adventure was hard.
-We did not have gas for a few days, so there was no hot water.
-It took some time (exactly one month), many calls, emails and numerous visits from the handyman and plumber to put it all in order.
+Additionally, the house we rented had its share of issues, which made the start of our Tuscan adventure quite demanding.
+We found ourselves without gas for several days, resulting in cold showers and a sense of discomfort.
+It took precisely a month, numerous phone calls, emails, and a multitude of visits from handymen and plumbers to put everything in order.
 But then, once all was sorted, we fell in love with the place.

-However, on most occasions, it is so peaceful around.
+However, on most occasions, it is so peaceful around here.
 The tranquillity of this place hits you instantly, and the views are simply spectacular.
 Wandering around, we stumbled into wild boars, deers, mantis, pheasants, various birds and a bat that landed on our terrace.

 Staying so close to nature makes a real difference.
 I noticed being calmer and more present.
 We enjoyed many walks in the woods and nearby hills and explored crete senesi and beautiful monasteries and churches.
 Weekends were filled with outdoor activities, and the weather permitted us to enjoy the surroundings.
 Usually, winter in Tuscany is cold.
 You can expect plenty of fog, rain, wind, and sometimes even snow from October to March.
 However, we were lucky as the winter was relatively mild and the temperatures pleasant.